edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 **Short term objectives:**
 * [ ] Accuracy that need to be at least 98 percent for testing datasets.
-* [ ] Start working on the DSP block in C++ for fast computation
+* [X] Start working on the DSP block in C++ for fast computation
 * [ ] Get the Jupyter notebook code and try it locally
 * [ ] Try with local tests with different ML frameworks.
 * [ ] Use the RFE method to produce the 25 column datasets.
 * [ ] Try Knn, SVM locally with the RFE25 dataset

 **Long term objectives:**
-* [ ] We would like the run time to be fast, less care about memory
+* [X] We would like the run time to be fast, less care about memory
-* [ ] Objective to get the same 48 feature that we already have in the dataset
+* [X] Objective to get the similar 48 feature that we already have in the dataset
-* [ ] Window size requires optimization too.
+* [X] Window size requires optimization too.
 * [ ] Finally test the model on the Test bed